 + 6 additional Heartbeats allowed for Aware Readings = 150 Heartbeats per day

-If the sensor does not have more than 150 data points in a given day, HX Credits will not be used.
-Any number of Heartbeats over 150 in a given day will use HX Credits at the rate of 1 HX Credit per Heartbeat.
+HX Credits will not be used if the sensor does not have more than 150 data points in a given day.
+Any number of Heartbeats over 150 in a given day will use HX Credits at 1 HX Credit per Heartbeat.

 Requirements